wcaune/MacNOvADAQ/wake3am.md

+## Blank DCM in FEB rate error Monitor
+Should be a whole DCM out of sync.
+It usually crashes a run.
+If it hasn't, hit the blue sync button on the TDU control.
+Eventually the "Low number of FEBs" will clear as well.
+That red plot is a lagging indicator.

 ## MsgAnalyzer 0
 If on `FarDet-1`, it starts from yellow, and after we stop and start DiskWatcher on `FarDet-2`, it turns into red.
 Then we should try restarting the P0 dds: